Zach McKinstry Player Props: Tigers vs. Rockies

-Zach McKinstry, with an on-base percentage of .276 in his past 10 games, will be in action for the Detroit Tigers versus the Colorado Rockies, on July 1 at 9:10 PM ET.
+After hitting .258 with two doubles, a home run, two walks and eight RBI in his past 10 games, Zach McKinstry and the Detroit Tigers take on the Colorado Rockies (who will start Connor Seabold) at 3:10 PM ET on Sunday.

-In his most recent game he had a hitless performance (0-for-3) against the Rockies.
+In his last game, he collected three RBI (going 2-for-5 with a home run) against the Rockies.

 Zach McKinstry Game Info & Props vs. the Rockies